git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 # Requirements
+The machine where the playbooks will be run

+- [Ansible kubernets.core modules](https://galaxy.ansible.com/kubernetes/core?extIdCarryOver=true&sc_cid=701f2000001OH6uAAG) must be installed on machine running the playbook.
+If you don't install yet, install with `ansible-galaxy collection install kubernetes.core`.

+Target nodes

 - At least one instance for contorol-plane is required.
 The number of worker node is optional.
 - Instance type have to be more than 2 GiB RAM and 2 vCPU. ([Requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#before-you-begin))
 - Check that [the required ports](https://kubernetes.io/docs/reference/ports-and-protocols/) are open in security group.
-- [Ansible kubernets.core modules](https://galaxy.ansible.com/kubernetes/core?extIdCarryOver=true&sc_cid=701f2000001OH6uAAG) must be installed on machine running the playbook.
-If you don't install yet, install with `ansible-galaxy collection install kubernetes.core`.

 # Usage